AIS Correlation / Dark Vessels

 - Skylight uses track “segments” rather than individual AIS positions to look for AIS vessels in the vicinity of a detection.
 Because of the way “segments” are generated, sometimes it takes longer for a track segment to appear near the detection.

 If Skylight learns that a detection previously marked as “dark” can be correlated due to one of the above reasons, it will try to update the status of that correlation from “dark” to “correlated”.
-Skylight checks for updated AIS data in the vicinity of dark vessels every 24 hours.
+Skylight checks for updated AIS data in the vicinity of dark vessels every 3 hours for the first 24 hours, and then once a day for the next 9 days.

 Was this article helpful?